These were the top 10 fastest growing websites in 2020

 - Note.com: The Japanese media platform that allows users to post texts, images, and videos grew 2,052.0%.

-The likely reason for John Hopkin’s explosive growth?
-Their Coronavirus Resource Center maps and trackers were one of the most-frequently-cited sources of information on the spread of the coronavirus.
+The likely reason?
+JHU’s Coronavirus Resource Center maps and trackers were one of the most frequently cited sources of information on the spread of the coronavirus.